zhibailin/MasteringEnglish/15-Read_What_You_Love_Until_You_Love_To_Read.md

 Everybody I know who reads a lot loves to read, and they love to read because they read books that they loved.
 __It’s a little bit of a [[catch-22]]__, but you basically want to [[start off]] just reading wherever you are and then keep building up from there until reading becomes a habit.
 And then eventually, you will just __get bored of the simple stuff__.

+So you may start off reading fiction, then you might [[graduate]] to science fiction, then you may graduate to non-fiction, then you may graduate to science, or philosophy, or mathematics or whatever it is, but __[[take]] your natural path__ and just read the things that interest you until you kind of understand them.
+And then you’ll naturally move to the next thing and the next thing and the next thing.